ekoontz/menard/doc/sem-vs-mod.md

 ## `[s [np the [nmod [nmod small [nmod orange cat]] [cp that [s/ you see]]]] [vmod [vp hunts a mouse] stealthily]]`

 `s` is neither `nest-mod`, `cons-mod`, nor `:cons-and-nest-mod`: neither child should have a `:mod` feature.
-This is enforced with `:mod ::unspec` as shown below:
+This is enforced with `:mod :unspec` as shown below:

 ### Input to generation